-What is the difference between commercially run routes and County Council commissioned bus routes?
+What is the difference between commercially run routes and council commissioned bus routes?

 Commercially run bus services are services which are registered with the Traffic Commissioner and run by external operators, meaning there is a direct link between the customer and the bus operator.
 The operator takes over the responsibility for managing the service including bus pass administration and issuing of bus passes.

 Why is this changing?

 Working with commercial bus operators to provide school bus services means better services for parents both now and in the future, including the ability to extend the range of bus routes with more places and the potential for lower costs on ticket prices.

 Will the new commercially-run service be safe for my child?

 Safety is of paramount importance and operators’ services must be provided in a way that complies with the very stringent National Legislation that is in place for transport operators.
 In order to ensure appropriate safeguarding is in place, all operators have committed to ensure suitable arrangements are in place for the safety of the passenger.
 To ensure compliance we will have officers monitoring the new services from the start date in November.

 What will the standard of buses be like?

 We expect the buses to be as good as or better than those provided on our commissioned services.

 How will I be able to contact the new provider?